dma-dk/MsiProxy/README.md

     /rest/<<PROVIDER>>/<<VERSION>>/service/messages?<<PARAMETERS>>

-Where *provider* is one of the available providers, i.e. "dkmsi" or "dkmsinm", and *version* is the API version, currently "v1".
+Where *provider* is one of the available providers, i.e. "dkmsi" or "dkmsinm" (or indeed a colon-separated list of providers, such as "dkmsi:dkmsinm"), and *version* is the API version, currently "v1".
 The *parameters* are described below:

 | Parameter  | Default | Description  |